Frequently Asked Questions

 As a master’s student, am I eligible for any teaching/research assistantships?

-The School of Engineering and Applied Science does not provide financial assistance for master’s students.
-Master’s students may apply for a limited number of positions as research assistants and teaching assistants.
-Most positions require that you complete one semester of your program and being in good standing.
+Master’s students may apply for a limited number of positions as Research Assistants and Teaching Assistants.
+Most positions require that you complete one semester of your program and be in good standing.
 Upon enrollment to a master’s program, students may contact the program department to check availability.
+Please note that most TA/RA positions in Penn Engineering that are not part of a PhD program are hourly paid positions and do not carry a tuition benefit.

 Are financial aid, scholarships, fellowships or assistantships available?